 Different Rain and Stormwater Management Options

 Stormwater management solutions come in many shapes and forms.
-An example of which can include anything from a gutter, downspout, landscape slope and carefully designed drain or any other mechanism used to move water away from a structure and off of valuable property.
+An example of which can include anything from gutters and downspouts installation, landscape slope and carefully designed drains or any other mechanism used to move water away from a structure and off of valuable property.

 What is a French Drain?